Internet Safety and Security

-PLEASE BE AWARE OF THE FOLLOWING SITES/SMARTPHONE APPLICATIONS: Inclusion on this list is neither a promotion or meant to be critical of a particular site.
+PLEASE BE AWARE OF THE FOLLOWING SITES/SMARTPHONE APPLICATIONS: Inclusion on this list is neither a promotion or criticism of a particular site.
 Any of these sites or apps could be dangerous if used inappropriately.
-I am providing these sites to parents as a manner to elevate the level of awareness regarding their son or daughter's computer usage.
+This list is provided to parents to raise awareness regarding computer usage by their children.

 Also included are three apps available to monitor electronic activity.
-Again, inclusion on this site is not a promotion for particular apps as I am simply providing possible tools to help maintain safety.
+Again, inclusion on this site is not a promotion for particular apps; they are simply provided as possible tools to help maintain safety.

 Down - Anonymous way to meet people

 Grindr - Advertised as social network for Gay men